Skip to Content

 3. Take The Cutting

-When propagating this type of holiday cactus, you need to take a healthy stem tip cutting which has a Y shape and about three leaf segments
+When propagating this type of holiday cactus, you need to take a healthy stem tip cutting which has a Y shape and about three leaf segments.
+These segments should be firm and vibrant in color, as this indicates the cutting is healthy and ready to root.

 I highly recommend taking the largest portion possible because it will allow you to put more sections in the potting soil.

 You need to make an incision where the two leaf segments meet; we refer to this plant part as a node.
-Your cactus will continue to display new growth once you remove this section.
+Your cactus will continue to display new growth once you remove this section, ensuring the parent plant remains lush and healthy.

-I always take cuttings when I prune my Christmas cactus because I don’t want to waste anything.
+I always take cuttings when I prune my Christmas cactus because I don’t want to waste anything, and it’s a great way to make use of otherwise discarded pieces.

 4. Allow It To Callus Over